-Keri MacKinnon has had a crush on Sean since he rescued her from imaginary pirates when she was six, but he has always seen her as his best friend’s little sister.
+Keri MacKinnon has had a crush on her brother’s best friend Sean since he rescued her from imaginary pirates when she was six.
 When he returns stateside after a harrowing tour of duty leaves him with a death wish, Keri will do anything to help—even pretend to be married.
-But as her crush blossoms into love, she must convince Sean to trust her with what really happened on the battlefield, or their make-believe marriage won’t ever grow into the real thing.
+But as her crush blossoms into love, she must convince Sean to trust her with what really happened on the battlefield, or their fake marriage won’t ever grow into the real thing.

 Navy SEAL Sean Patterson had survived six grueling months of BUD/S training, parachuted thirty-five thousand feet into enemy territory, and disarmed twenty blocks of C4.
 And he’d rather do all three at the same time than shake his ass in a Reno nightclub while the entire city celebrated the first night of summer.

 But Vapor was where he’d traced his best friend Ty’s ex-fiancée Brittany, so Vapor it was.
 And he wasn’t leaving until Bri was at his side, heading toward the parking structure for the drive back to San Diego.
 He couldn’t afford to fuck this up—not when the broken engagement was his fault.

 He found a vantage point at the top of the stairs that led to the DJ booth, but the strobe lighting, over-capacity crowds, and fog raining down from the ceiling all conspired to reduce his visibility.
 Damn!
 He was going to have to do this on foot.

 He threaded his way through the dancers crowding the floor.
 All the women seemed to be blondes, which defied the rules of biology, not to mention complicated his search for a blond cocktail waitress.

 The next blonde was taller than Bri.
 The one after shorter.
 And the next wasn’t a blonde at all.